AmoyCherry/trading-system/docs/experiments/w2w_ex2gw_bottleneck/qas.md

 1. The saturation bound does not move:
    - both blocking and polling collapsed from a large queue `159` vs `158.5` at `3us` to `1.5` vs `1` at `4us`; and `1` vs `1` at `5us`, for the p50 msgs.
 2. What moves is the T where the fast population becomes dominant enough for `ex2gw` to report the floor:
-   - Polling reaches the `p50` floor `1.1us` immediately at `T=4us` because **`90.6% of` msgs arriving alone** without any older datagram outstanding; `55.4%` msgs in the arriving alone population are below that floor.
-And the overall `ex2gw` p50 is appx. `0.5/0.906=55.2th` percent of the fast population, so the overall p50 latency is a typical queue-free latency.
+   - Polling reaches the `p50` floor `1.1us` immediately at `T=4us`.
+Because `90.6%` of messages arriving alone without any older datagram outstanding, `55.4%` msgs in the arriving alone population are below that floor.
+And the overall p50 is approximately `50/90.6 = p55.2` of the fast population—a typical fast-path latency.
-   - At blocking `T=4us`, the median of the `ex2gw` p50 `3.99us`, and only `50.1%` of msgs arriving alone. `91.2%` msgs in the arriving alone population, and `8.8%` in the queued population are below that `3.99us`.
-The overall `ex2gw` p50 is appx. `0.5/0.501=99.8th` msg of the fast population which is in the overlapping area - some arriving alone msgs have longer latency than few queued msgs, so the reported `3.99us` is not a typical fast path latency.
+   - At blocking `T=4us`, the median of the `ex2gw` p50 is `3.99us`, and only `50.1%` of msgs arriving alone. `91.2%` msgs in the arriving alone population, and `8.8%` in the queued population are below that `3.99us`.
+The overall `ex2gw` p50 is appx. `0.5/0.501=99.8th` msg of the fast population, which is in the overlapping area between the two populations, so the reported `3.99us` is not a typical fast path latency.

 Mechanism: